 This page is for all youth and volunteers who are re-enrolling into Madison County 4-H. Re-enrolling into the 4-H program must be done annually between October 1st and March 15th in order for you to be able to participate in activities, competitions, judging/evaluations in June - August.
 Madison County 4-H uses 4-H Online to re-enroll.
 If you need assistance at any time through the re-enrolling process please call the OSU Extension Office in Madison County at 740-852-0975.

+Check out this video for an overview of how to enroll.
 For a PDF handout that has a step-by-step guide to re-enroll into Madison County 4-H please follow the link:

 Follow the below steps to re-enroll at 4-H Online (oh.4honline.com):